Technology and Sustainability

 information technology services

-Information Technology Services is committed to furthering the University's efforts for a more sustainability campus.
+Information Technology Services is committed to furthering the University's efforts for a more sustainable campus.
 Learn what steps we are taking to reduce our environmental impact.

 Ink & Toner Recycling.
 BC recycles both laser printer toner and inkjet printer cartridges.
 Learn how to recycle your used printer cartridges.